davisbento/react-ts-starter/README.md

-# Boilerplate for React with TS
+# Boilerplate for React with TS and Vite

 1. ESLint
 2. Editorconfig